salvadorjhai/B4A-JSDataAdapter/README.md

 Adapter Wrapper for B4A (Basic4Android)
 Supports List and Cursor Adapter to be use in [JSListView](https://github.com/salvadorjhai/B4A-JSListView)

+Copy .jar, .xml to your additional library folder

 ### Sample
 ##### Using List Adapter
 ```